Below are the most frequent questions asked about The “Me” Retreat. Feel free to contact Geese directly with any additional questions.

 - All other expenses, including travel, would be up to each participant.

 The yurts offer a comfortable and fun overnight stay.
 Many people refer to sleeping in yurts as ‘glamping’.
 Each yurt is fully furnished with bedding, blankets, a table, chairs, a fan, and a heater.
-Watch the stars while you fall asleep with a featured sky light, available in most yurts.
+It’s like camping inside a shell instead of a tent.
+You’ll be able to watch the stars while you fall asleep with a large open sky light, available in most yurts.
+With that said, you need to know that the yurts do not come with individual bathrooms.
+Instead, there is a group restroom facility that you’ll use for all your restroom and shower needs.

 We recently created The “Me” Retreat and still have a lot of work to do to develop it, market it, and manage all the logistics.
 Plus, the Joyful Journey Hot Springs Spa is a very popular destination that requires plenty of advanced reservations.